 - Align your teams with clear metrics: Expansion is a team effort that requires shared goals.
 Align your sales, marketing, and success teams around key metrics like Net Revenue Retention (NRR) to ensure everyone is working together to create a seamless customer journey.

-What Is a Customer Expansion Plan (and Why You Need One)
+What is a Customer Expansion Plan & Why Does It Matter?

 Let's start with the basics.
 A customer expansion plan is your strategy for growing revenue from the customers you already have.
 Instead of focusing all your energy on finding new leads, you turn your attention to the relationships you’ve already built.
 This approach is about helping your current customers get even more value from your partnership, which in turn encourages them to invest more in your solutions over time.